najs-framework/najs-eloquent/README.md

 }
 ```

-You can use another class but is must be implements IMongooseProvider and register under "**MongooseProvider**" name,
+You can use another class but is must implement IMongooseProvider and register under "**MongooseProvider**" name,
 for example

 ```typescript